ministryofjustice/moj-design-system/app/views/components/banner/README.md

-Use the Banner component to display a prominent message and related actions to take.
+Use the banner component to display a prominent message and related actions to take.

 {{ dsExample({
   name: 'banner',